-Cisco ANM simplifies Cisco ACE provisioning through forms-based configuration management of Layer 4 through 7 virtualized network devices and services.
-With Cisco ANM, network managers can create, modify, and delete all virtual contexts of the Cisco ACE, control the allocation of resources among virtual contexts, and define and manage high availability.
+Cisco ANM provides an easy-to-follow Guided Setup wizard that provide step-by-step guide to enable rapid creation and modification for immediate deployment of common services by operators of all skill levels (Figure 1).
+With Cisco ANM, network managers can create, modify, and delete all virtual contexts (partitions) of the Cisco ACE, control the allocation of resources among virtual contexts, and define and manage high availability.
 Within these virtual contexts, Cisco ANM enables configuration of load-balancing services, including application control lists (ACLs), real servers, server farms, sticky groups, Secure Sockets Layer (SSL) services and health monitoring, and the service bindings to the hosting Cisco Catalyst® 6500 Series Switch and Cisco 7600 Router VLAN interfaces for the Cisco ACE Module.